chanezon/azure-linux/docker/machine.md

 ## Build machine

 Instructions are for Mac OS X. Install Docker (tested with 1.3.2) on your mac.
 Make sure it works and that boot2docker vm has a share of /Users
 Clone machine code and build it.
+The build uses Docker, and takes a while the first time: one of the images needed is > 1Gb.

 ```
 git clone https://github.com/docker/machine.git